awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 The properties `NOSUPERUSER`, `NOREPLICATION`, `INHERIT`, and `VALID UNTIL 'infinity'` are the default options for CREATE ROLE, unless otherwise specified\.

-By default, `postgres` has privileges granted to the the `rds_superuser` role\.
+By default, `postgres` has privileges granted to the `rds_superuser` role\.
 The `rds_superuser` role allows the `postgres` user to do the following:
 + Add extensions that are available for use with Amazon RDS\.
 For more information, see [Working with PostgreSQL features supported by Amazon RDS for PostgreSQL](CHAP_PostgreSQL.md#PostgreSQL.Concepts.General.FeatureSupport)
 + Create roles for users and grant privileges to users\.
 For more information, see [CREATE ROLE](https://www.postgresql.org/docs/current/sql-createrole.html) and [GRANT](https://www.postgresql.org/docs/14/sql-grant.html) in the PostgreSQL documentation\.
 + Create databases\.
 For more information, see [CREATE DATABASE](https://www.postgresql.org/docs/14/sql-createdatabase.html) in the PostgreSQL documentation\.
-+ Grant `rds_superuser` privileges to other user roles that don't have these privileges, and revoke such privileges as needed\.
-We recommend that can grant this role to others only as needed\.
-In other words, don't grant this role to users unless they are DBAs or system administrators\.
++ Grant `rds_superuser` privileges to user roles that don't have these privileges, and revoke privileges as needed\.
+We recommend that you grant this role only to those users who perform superuser tasks\.
+In other words, you can grant this role to database administrators \(DBAs\) or system administrators\.
 + Grant \(and revoke\) the `rds_replication` role to database users that don't have the `rds_superuser` role\.
 + Grant \(and revoke\) the `rds_password` role to database users that don't have the `rds_superuser` role\.
 + Obtain status information about all database connections by using the `pg_stat_activity` view\.
 When needed, `rds_superuser` can stop any connections by using `pg_terminate_backend` or `pg_cancel_backend`\.